brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

 *   `app.py`: Defines the interactive Solara web application.
 *   `database_logger.py`: Contains the `DatabaseLogger` class for writing results to SQLite.
 *   `run_batch.py`: Command-line script for running non-interactive experiments.
+*   `analysis_app.py`: The Streamlit application for visualizing results.
 *   `sugar_map.txt`: Provides the sugar landscape in a raster-type format.
 *   `pytest.ini`: Configuration file for the test suite.
 *   `tests/`: Directory containing all automated tests.